 Gay marriage does not lead to polygamy according to 6000 years of human history.
-In countries where polygamy is legal, marriage for gays is illegal.
+In countries where polygamy is legal, marriage for gays is often illegal.
 In countries where same-sex marriage is legal, polygamy is illegal.

 As churches struggle with the issue of homosexuality, a long tradition of same sex marriage indicates that the Christian attitude toward same sex unions may not always have been as "straight" as is now suggested.
 A Kiev art museum contains a curious icon from St. Catherine's monastery on Mt.
 Sinai.